buremba/universql/README.md

 [Install](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html#sso-configure-profile-token-auto-sso) AWS CLI.
 If you would like to use AWS client id / secret, you can use `aws configure` to set them up.
 By default, UniverSQL uses your default AWS profile, you can pass `--aws-profile` option to `universql` to use a different profile than the default profile.
+With copy commands, you can also [specify the credentials in your query](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table)

 ###### Google Cloud